New Feature Onboarding: How To Make Users Engage With Additions to Your Product

 1. Your features will become more user-friendly

-A great user onboarding flow makes it significantly more likely that customers will find and use your new feature.
+A great user onboarding experience makes it significantly more likely that customers will find and use your new feature.

 Assuming that you’ve conducted careful user research and that the feature you’ve built is valuable, the customers that adopt your new features are less likely to churn.